Mustafa Hukić

 Mustafa Hukić "Huka" (6 February 1951 – 7 August 1999) was a Bosnian professional football manager and former player.

 Club career

 Hukić came through the youth ranks of hometown club Sloboda Tuzla and amassed a total of 25 goals in 281 league games for them.
 He made his senior debut for Sloboda in 1969 against Budućnost Titograd and played for them during the club's golden era, alongside players like Fuad Mulahasanović, Jusuf Hatunić, Ismet Hadžić, Nedžad Verlašević, Dževad Šećerbegović and Mersed Kovačević.
 He also played abroad in the NASL and in Turkey.

 International career

 Hukić made his debut for Yugoslavia in a January 1977 friendly match away against Colombia and has earned a total of 5 caps, scoring no goals.
 All of his games were against Latin American opposition and his final international was a July 1977 friendly against Argentina.

-Personal life

 Death

 Hukić died in a car accident on the road between Gračanica and Tuzla, aged 48.